virt-ninja/terraform-modules/vcsa-deploy/README.md

 ### Notes:

   - Extract the VCSA ISO to a local copy of the module directory in a folder called ISO, or point the path variable to a mounted or extracted ISO elsewhere
-  - Ensure you use the correct target specification (ESX or vCenter).
+  - Ensure you use the correct target specification (ESX or vCenter)
-  - Some sensible defaults have been choosen to reduce the number of manadatory variables required.
+  - Some sensible defaults have been choosen to reduce the number of manadatory variables required
   - Changing the FQDN of the vCenter will trigger a redeployment.
 Once run, and as long as the FQDN doesn't change in state, it shouldn't run again.
 This has not been tested yet!

 This version is for __vCenter 6.7__, and has only been tested with deploying 6.7 U2 onto an ESXi host so far.